pySTEPS/pysteps/CONTRIBUTING.rst

 We strongly suggest following the
 `PEP8 coding standards <https://www.python.org/dev/peps/pep-0008/>`__.
-Since PEP8 is a set of recommendations, these are the most important good coding practices for the pystep project:
+Since PEP8 is a set of recommendations, these are the most important good coding practices for the pysteps project:

 * Always use four spaces for indentation (don’t use tabs).
 * Max line-length: 88 characters (note that we don't use the PEP8's 79 value).
 Enforced by `black`.